c-sanders/ScaleAndSetSize/README.md

 Python source code and associated GIMP Plugins to scale and set the size of an image.
 =====================================================================================

-The Python source code which is contained within this repository, implements a GIMP Plugin which can be used to scale and set the size (aka dimensions - or width and height), of one or more image files.
+The Python source code which is contained within this repository, implements a GIMP Plugin which can be used to scale and set the size, i.e. width and height (in pixels), of one or more image files.

 This GIMP Plugin - hereafter referred to simply as a Plugin, is implemented using the Python programming language and is available in 3 different versions.
 Each of the three versions of the Plugin are implemented by a different Python function.
 These three functions are called;